Low-Income Home Energy Assistance

 Renewals

-Energy Assistance Block Grants: Annual applications are required.
+Annual applications are required for Block Grants.
 Separate annual applications are also required for Leveraging Incentive Funds and REACH funds.
 Instructions will be issued if emergency contingency funds are released.
-Training and Technical Assistance: Contract award periods may vary and are at www.fbo.gov.
-For grants, non-competing continuations will be issued based on availability of funds, satisfactory progress, compliance with grant terms and conditions and a determination that continuation funding is in the best interest of the federal government.
+Non-competing continuations will be issued for training and technical assistance based on availability of funds, satisfactory progress, compliance with award terms and conditions, and a determination that continuation funding is in the best interest of the federal government.

 How are proposals selected?